 (1) To ensure development of Kings Forest is undertaken in a co-ordinated manner consistent with the concept plan.

 (1) All development is to be undertaken generally in accordance with the Kings Forest concept plan at Figure 1.2.1 subject to compliance with the objectives and development controls set out in this Code.
-The Consent Authority may approve a development proposal which is not generally in accordance with the Kings Forest Concept Plan and Kings Forest Development Code if the Secretary is satisfied that the development proposal will deliver better planning outcomes.

 Exceptions to provisions